OB-lab/James_et_al._2021-MBE/README.md

 perl getpopmap.pl input.vcf popmap.txt NamePop1 NamePop2 NamePop3
 ```

-Before running the actual program, the number of chromosomes or haploid samples (herein projections) should be picked it up.
+Before running ```easySFS```, the number of chromosomes or haploid samples (herein projections) should be picked it up.
 For this, the program should be run in preview mode:

 ```
 easySFS.py -i input.vcf -p popmap.txt --preview -a
 ```

 The prompted output looks like this:

 ```